-Foundation NRHL 501 (3) Health Promotion and Interprofessional Collaboration NRHL 502 (3) Ethical and Culturally Competent Health Care Professional NRHL 503 (3) Evidence Based Nursing Practice: Research and Process Improvement NRHL 504 (3) Health Care Informatics and Emergent Technologies NRHL 505 (3) Health Care Policy and Advocacy NRHL 506 (3) Quality Improvement and Safety in Health Care Systems Concentration NRHL 507 (3) Advanced Health Assessment (NE) NRHL 508 (3) Advanced Pathophysiology (NE) NRHL 509 (3) Advanced Pharmacology (NE) NRHL 620 (3) Building Effective Communication and Relationships (NEL) NRHL 622 (3) Professionalism and Executive Career Development (NEL) NRHL 623 (3) Instructional Strategies in Nursing Practice (NE) NRHL 624 (3) Advance Knowledge of Health Care Systems (NEL) NRHL 625 (3) Learning and Curriculum Development in Nursing Practice (NE) NRHL 626 (3) Nursing Leadership and Systems Thinking (NEL) NRHL 628 (3) Financial Management and Resource Allocation in Health Care (NEL) NRHL 630 (3) Evaluation Strategies and Methods in Nursing Practice (NE) NRHL 635 (3) Evidence Based Nursing Practice Capstone Project (NE) (NEL) NRHL 680 (3) Synthesis and Transformation of Knowledge Capstone (for students enrolled in the inaugural curriculum) Starting the Program:

-Applicants must have:
+Concentration NRHL 507 (3) Advanced Health Assessment (NE) NRHL 508 (3) Advanced Pathophysiology (NE) NRHL 509 (3) Advanced Pharmacology (NE) NRHL 620 (3) Building Effective Communication and Relationships (NEL) NRHL 621 (3) Instructional Strategies in Nursing Practice (NE) NRHL 622 (3) Professionalism and Executive Career Development (NEL) NRHL 624 (3) Advance Knowledge of Health Care Systems (NEL) NRHL 625 (3) Learning and Curriculum Development in Nursing Practice (NE) NRHL 626 (3) Nursing Leadership and Systems Thinking (NEL) NRHL 628 (3) Financial Management and Resource Allocation in Health Care (NEL) NRHL 630 (3) Evaluation Strategies and Methods in Nursing Practice (NE) NRHL 635 (3) Evidence Based Nursing Practice Capstone Project (NE) (NEL) NRHL 680 (3) Synthesis and Transformation of Knowledge Capstone (for students enrolled in the inaugural curriculum) Starting the Program: Applicants must have:

-- a Bachelor of Science degree in Nursing (B.S.N.) from a regionally accredited college or university - have attained a cumulative GPA 2.75 (on a 4.0 scale). - proof of License as a registered nurse in the U.S. - computer skills and proficiency in word processing, email and library online searches. - a minimum score of 600 (paper-based) or 250 (computer-based) or higher on the Test of English as Foreign Language (TOEFL) for those applicants where English is not their primary language. - official sealed transcripts from post-secondary institutions. - a statement of goals maximum of two pages describing goals and rationale for pursuing a master degree in nursing.
-Include past nursing experiences that have prepared you to pursue a new role following completion of the program. - one letter of professional recommendation from individuals familiar with the applicant's competence in the practice of nursing and potential for successful graduate education. - successful completion of the Student Success Strategies course.
+- A Bachelor of Science in Nursing (B.S.N.) degree from a regionally accredited college or university. - Attained a cumulative GPA of 2.75 (on a 4.0 scale). - Proof of License as a registered nurse in the U.S. - Computer skills and proficiency in word processing, email, and library online searches. - A score on the Test of English as Foreign Language (TOEFL) in accordance with the Graduate Catalog policy for those applicants where English is not their primary language. - Official sealed transcripts from post-secondary institutions. - A statement of goals-maximum of two pages describing goals and rationale for pursuing a master degree in nursing.
+Include past nursing experiences that have prepared you to pursue a new role following completion of the program. - One letter of professional recommendation from an individual familiar with the applicant's competence in the practice of nursing and potential for successful graduate education.
+Accepted students must meet health and safety requirements including selected immunizations and screening tests, CPR certification, flu shot, health insurance, and professional liability insurance.
+Additional requirements may be necessary as specified by the agency at which the clinical experiences are conducted.
+Documentation is submitted to a Department of Nursing and Health designated vendor.
+A one-time fee of \$35 is paid by the student upon activation of the document tracking account.
+Submission and approval of required documentation must be completed in accordance with established dates.